wagtail-examples/wagtail-starter-kit/README.md

 ## Choose a databse (optional)

 By default, the project uses PostgreSQL.
-If you'd like to use Musql instead uncomment the MySQL section in the Makefile and comment out the PostgreSQL section.
+If you'd like to use MySQL or Sqlite3 instead uncomment the required `DC` variable in the Makefile and comment out the others.